Quansight-Labs/uarray/README.md

 So why not just have everthing be a `Function` instead of introducing other callables?
 Well it allows us to move some of the application logic into Python land instead of keeping it generic.
-For example, we _could_ define `VectorCallable` to be a `Function`, but it would require basically a big pattern matching statement of like "if index == 0, then return this value, elif equal to 1 return this value".
+For example, we _could_ define `Vector` to be a `Function`, but it would require basically a big pattern matching statement of like "if index == 0, then return this value, elif equal to 1 return this value".

 We could implement this all with matchpy operations, but it just requires a lot of extra work, extra forms, and for what gain?
-Well the gain would be we could then translate this lower level form to a backend without a concept of a VectorCallable, just with a concept of `if, else`.
+Well the gain would be we could then translate this lower level form to a backend without a concept of a Vector, just with a concept of `if, else`.

 The other side of this added flexibity is the ability to "overload" any matchpy expression to make it callable.
 How?
 Well you just define a call replacement for it and then it's callable.
 We will use